Frank Davis and wife, Carlene from Alfriston, South Auckland

 Pam Paterson, from Albany, Auckland thought the tapestry was lovely.

-She was up in Whangarei visiting friends for the weekend
+She was up in Whangarei visiting friends for the weekend and had a bit

 of spare time while waiting for them to arrive for coffee at Mokabas.